heyflavio/jira-github-metrics/README.md

 ## 5. Configure the Engineer sheet
 For fetching information of a given engineer, you need to follow three steps:
-- Update both the sheet name and the given engineer name (*B2 cell*) to the same name/identifier.
-Ex.: John Doe
+- Update both the sheet name and the given engineer name (*B2 cell*) to the same name/identifier. *Ex.: John Doe*.
 - Add their given JIRA_ID (*B3 cell*) and GITHUB_ID (*N3 cell*).
 - Execute the correspondent generated scripts in C2 cell for JIRA and N2 cell Github.

 ## 6. Configure the Team sheet
 Team sheet uses its own query, but works similarly to the Engineering one:
 - Update both the sheet name and the given team/project name (*B2 cell*) to the same name/identifier.
 Ex.: Payment Experience
 - Also, it is necessary to adequate the query to your own needs.
-For example, update the project name:  project = 'PX'
+For example, update the project name: project = 'PX'.

 ## 'Team Overview' & 'Per Platform trends' tabs
 Both are automatically populated according to the changes in the Engineer sheet(s).
 It might be necessary to adjust some charts if adding more engineers for a given platform (Android, iOS, and so on).

 ### Known issue(s)
 - When updating the Engineer(s) sheet(s), sometimes Google sheets doesn't automatically updates the information in the 'Team Overview' sheet.
 It is necessary to tweak it by "dragging" the functions from a given row above or below.
-Example: The information for line 5 is missing even if with all pulled information for "Engineer 1".
+*Example: The information for line 5 is missing even if with all pulled information for "Engineer 1".
 Drag the formulas from range B6-AA6 to range B5-AA5.
-This will update the information accordingly.
+This will update the information accordingly.*